Growth Hormone Deficiency

 What causes growth hormone deficiency?

-The cause of growth hormone deficiency is usually not known.
+The cause of growth hormone deficiency is often not known.
 It tends to occur at birth, though other medical conditions or brain injuries can also cause the disease in rare instances.

 What are the symptoms of growth hormone deficiency?